littlehorse-enterprises/lh-quickstart-python/README.md

 lhctl get wfSpec quickstart
 ```

 Now, go to your dashboard in your browser (`http://localhost:8080`) and refresh the page.
-Scroll down, and double-click on the `quickstart` WfSpec.
+Click on the `quickstart` WfSpec.
 You should see something that looks like a flow-chart.
 That is your Workflow Specification!

 ## Run Workflow